denysdovhan/denysdovhan/README.md

 My area of interest includes `frontend`, `open-source`, `devtools`, `homelab`, `smart-home` automations and `self-hosted` applications.

+At work, I specialize in developing and configuring tools for frontend development.
+At home, I am building my own smart home with home automations, media services and tools to make my life easier.

 I contribute to the community in a form of open-source projects, public speaking, organizing conferences, meetups, and workshops, writing articles and tutorials.

 <!--